-Expand your career with The University of Alabama’s Elementary Education Master of Arts Degree Program.
-We offer flexible formats and online learning options for in-service teachers and full time learners.
-Our theoretically and experientially-based programs will allow you to explore innovative knowledge and skills in your chosen academic area of interest.
+The University of Alabama’s Elementary Education Master of Arts Degree Program offers a flexible format and online learning for in-service teachers and full-time learners.
+Our theoretically and experientially-based programs allow graduate students to explore innovative knowledge and skills in their chosen academic areas of interest.

-After your acceptance into The University of Alabama’s Graduate School, you will begin progress toward our fully online Elementary Education Master’s Degree.
+After acceptance into The University of Alabama’s Graduate School, students will begin progress toward their fully online Elementary Education Master’s Degree.
 Visit the Graduate School for admission requirements at https://graduate.ua.edu/

-Our Elementary Education Traditional Master’s degree builds upon your existing Class B teaching certificate (or the equivalent) and leads to Alabama Class “A” certification in Elementary Education, grades K-6.
+Students must have a Class B teaching certification (or equivalent) in Elementary Education to apply.
+The Elementary Education Traditional Master’s degree builds upon a Class B teaching certification (or the equivalent) and leads to Alabama Class A certification in Elementary Education (grades K-6).